A timeline of the Dakota Access oil pipeline - Business - NZ Herald News

 Dec.
 4 " Assistant Army Secretary for Civil Works Jo-Ellen Darcy declines to allow the pipeline to be built under Lake Oahe in part because she says alternate routes need to be considered.
 Energy Transfer Partners calls the decision politically motivated and accuses President Barack Obama's administration of delaying the matter until he leaves office.

 Jan.
-18, 2017 " The Army Corps launches a full environmental study of the pipeline's disputed Lake Oahe crossing, a study that could take up to two years.
+18, 2017 " The Army Corps launches a full environmental study of the pipeline's disputed Lake Oahe crossing that could take up to two years to complete.
 Boasberg, the federal judge, rejects an ETP request to stop the study.

 Jan.
-24 " President Donald Trump signs executive actions to advance the construction of the Dakota Access oil pipeline, along with the Keystone XL oil pipeline.
+24 " President Donald Trump signs executive actions to advance the construction of the Dakota Access and Keystone XL oil pipelines.

-Jan.
-31 " Sen. John Hoeven of North Dakota says the Acting Secretary of the Army has directed the Army Corps of Engineers to proceed with an easement necessary to complete the pipeline and a Hoeven spokesman says the move means "they plan to approve it" within days.
+Feb.
+7 " The Army tells Congress it intends to grant an easement necessary to complete the pipeline.
+The Army says it will do so within as soon as 24 hours.
+The Army also says it plans to terminate the full environmental study.

 This story has been automatically published from the Associated Press wire which uses US spellings